ibrahimmansur4/p3dx-robot/README.md

 # Pioneer 3-DX Simulator
 This repo contains the materials for Pioneer 3-DX mobile robot simulation in Gazebo.
 The original code comes from https://github.com/BruceChanJianLe/p3dx.
-Thanks go to CHAN JIAN LE.
+Thanks goes to CHAN JIAN LE.

+I have forked this from https://github.com/NKU-MobFly-Robotics/p3dx and added camera to the robot.

 ## Requirements
 The ROS packages of gazebo_ros_control, diff_drive_controller, joint_state_controller, and robot_state_publisher are required.